-This data appears to point to a somewhat sluggish transfer market.
+This data also shows a somewhat sluggish transfer market.
 The number of transfer transactions is rising, but the total volume of transferred addresses is falling.
-The address market has not been all that effective in flushing out otherwise idle addresses and re-deploying them into the routed network.
+The address market has not been ineffective in flushing out otherwise idle addresses and re-deploying them into the routed network.